 In 2010, Smith won numerous races.
 Including three races in a row in the American Drag Racing League (ADRL) where he led the Championship points for most of the season.

 He finished 5th in the NHRA Get Screened America Pro Modified Championship point standings in 2011 and 4th in 2012, after winning Gainesville and Bristol.

 In 2013, Smith not only won the ADRL Battle of the Belts in the Pro Mod class, but he won two races in the NHRA Series as well.
 (At the NHRA Norwalk race, he and his son, Matt doubled up when Matt won the Pro Stock Motorcycle class) Smith also went on to win the NHRA Get Screened America Pro Mod Championship in 2013.
 Yet again, right beside his son, Matt in the Pro Stock Motorcycle class.
 They became the only father/son duo to win a NHRA Championship in the same season.

-Smith is still proving to the world that he has got what it takes to win and in 2014 history may just repeat itself once again.
+Smith is still proving to the world that he has got what it takes to win, who knows what will happen in 2015.

 Content copyright . rickiesmithracing.com.
 All rights reserved.